 More impressive, Goku let Frieza power up to 100% of his power for the expressed purpose of proving he never had a chance against him.
 And succeeds.
 Even though Frieza is able to keep up with him for a short while, it becomes obvious towards the end of the fight that Frieza had no chance at all against him.

-Do no forget the original version during the airing in the 80's in japan.
-While the US version makes it awesome, the japanese version makes it almost a Nightmare Fuel moment.
-The music is a dead hint that nobody, even Goku himself knows what the heck is happening to him.
-All of a sudden, Son Goku uses adult and violet type speech while in normal form he talks like a kid.
-The dreadful OST playing is the one you hear when an Oh Crap moment is coming.
+Don't forget the original version during the airing in the 80's in Japan.
+While the US version makes it awesome, the Japanese version makes it almost a Nightmare Fuel moment.
+The music is a dead hint that nobody, even Goku himself knows what the hell is happening to him.
+All of a sudden, Son Goku transforms from one of the sweetest people there is to a violent warrior.
+The dreadful music playing is the one you hear when an Oh Crap moment is coming.

 Both the English and Japanese versions of Dragon Ball Kai do a pretty good job emulating that feeling.